EXCLUSIVE-ByteDance censored anti-China content in Indonesia until mid-2020 -sources

 Following the publication of this story, BaBe said that before the "more localised approach" it currently uses, Babe had "some moderation practices in place that were not consistent with our philosophy of having the Indonesian team deciding what is appropriate for its market.
 "These guidelines were replaced in 2019 and we’ve since built and empowered local moderation teams to make decisions that suit the local market," the statement added.

 It did not immediately respond to a follow-up Reuters query asking which month in 2019 those guidelines had changed.
 ByteDance in Beijing said it had no additional comment beyond the BaBe statement.
-China's foreign ministry and its internet regulator, the Cyberspace Administration of China (CAC), did not immediately respond to requests for comment.
+China's internet regulator, the Cyberspace Administration of China (CAC), did not immediately respond to requests for comment.

 Indonesia, a country of 270 million where over half the population is under 30, is one of ByteDance's fastest-growing markets.
 TikTok had more than 147 million downloads in the country, according to data from app analytics firm SensorTower.
 ByteDance bought Indonesian news aggregator BaBe in 2018 after TikTok was briefly banned in the country for showing "pornography, inappropriate content and blasphemy", according to officials.